emcrisostomo/latency-simulation/blog-post.md

 \rho = \lambda E[S]
 $$

 This is not a choice.
 It is a consequence.

 You don’t “decide” to run at 65% CPU any more than you decide gravity applies today.
 If load increases or service time grows, utilization increases.
 Full stop.

 The real choice engineers have is not *whether* there is utilization, but:

-- whether that utilization is **safe**
+- Whether that utilization is **safe**.
-- or **dangerous**
+- Or **dangerous**.

 Safe utilization means short queues and predictable latency.
 Dangerous utilization means long queues and exploding tail latency.

 The difference is **variance**, not virtue.